probonopd/Launchpad95/web/index.md

 does not require any external tool like Max for Live (M4L) in order to work.
 This script is just a plain Live Control Surface Python Script.

-> __Note__: Launchpad95 derives from Ableton Live 9.2 scripts.
-Would it be beneficial to recreate this from Ableton Live 11 scripts for RGB Launchpad and/or Push models, to get a more native user experience (e.g., matching what is printed on the buttons more to the functions performed by the software)?

 ## Installation

 ### Supported Hardware and Software

 Ableton Live 9.2 or greater, 10 and 11 are supported.

 > __Note__: Ableton Live 11 introduced support for MIDI Polyphonic Expression (MPE).
 However, at this point, Launchpad95 does not support MPE.
-Is it still possible to use [Polyphonic aftertouch like on the Push](https://www.youtube-nocookie.com/embed/m2KW_yahgYE)?
+To use MPE, you need to open up the preferences panel and go to "MIDI Sync" panel.
+Temporarily select your Launchpad model rather than "Launchpad95" as your control surface.
+This will temporarily disable all Launchpad95 functionality but will allow you to use MPE.

 In terms of hardware the following are supported: